What Is Subject Matter In Photography?

 That same light, of course, influences the color of the water.

 I noticed the old ship, partly submerged, and wanted to photograph it.
-But it was a long way away and the water stopped me getting close enough to make it a dominant element within the frame.
+However, as the ship was a considerable distance off shore, it was going to be tricky to define the subject as the dominant element within the frame.

 Great Composition Explores Similarities And Differences